SraBeland/SMcommand/README.md

 # SMcommand
-Command line utility to control System Matrix Prismview displays.
+SMcommand is a command line (Windows) application that demonstrates the use of the System Matrix API and provides a method of controlling some functions of the Prismview displays controlled by System Matrix.

-*Written be Graham Beland*
+*Written by Graham Beland*

 **-a, --address**         System Matrix IP address [example: localhost, 192.168.1.1]
 **--port**                The port System Matrix is running on [int] default is 82